What is a solar tube and how does a sun tunnel work?

 Click pic to enlarge

-It is difficult to how to explain how much actual light you can expect from a sun tunnel, and can be hard to articulate unless you have fitted quite a few in different situations and seen the effect first hand.
-This is quite a good day light calculator from Velux – Velux sun tunnel calculator and provides light levels in Lux.
+It is difficult to know how to explain how much actual light you can expect from a sun tunnel, and can be hard to articulate unless you have fitted quite a few in different situations and seen the effect first hand.
+This is quite a good daylight calculator from Velux – Velux sun tunnel calculator and provides light levels in Lux.

 Sun tunnels Compared

-Velux sun tunnel – Probably the best know maker of sun tubes a very good constantly updated and improved product, and simple to install in most circumstances.
+Velux sun tunnel – Probably the best known maker of sun tubes, a very good constantly updated and improved product, and simple to install in most circumstances.
 Velux flexible tube or rigid options available in 10″ and 14″ ( 25cm or 35cm ) and the Flat roof sun tube.